gicodes/Attribution.js/README.md

 ## (4) API Endpoints
 ### GET
-    Endpoint `api/test` Renders a message in plain text to test this connection setup.
+    Endpoint '/events' retrieves a list of events, with optional query parameters to filter the results based on user ID, campaign ID, or event type.

 ### POST
-    Endpoint `/api/track` Tracks a new event e.g. A product click or sale in your app.
+    Endpoint '/events' This endpoint is used to create a new event, such as tracking a user action related to a product or advertisement.

 ### PUT
+    Endpoint '/events' updates an existing event specified by its ID, allowing modifications to the event's metadata or type.

 ### DELETE
+    Endpoint '/events' deletes a specific event by its ID.

 ## (5) Client-API Connection